Exploiting Color Name Space for Salient Object Detection: Experiments

-However, on the ASD and ECSSD datasets, our model has no advantages in terms of both MaxF and AdaptF scores.
-With respect to the AdaptF, GMR performs the best on these two datasets; it also ranks the first on the ASD dataset using the MaxF measure.
-By using the two different parameter settings, our model ranks the fourth (CNSo) and the sixth (CNSc) on ASD; while on ECSSD, CNSo is still among top three models in terms of both MaxF and AdaptF scores, but CNSc ranks the fifth and the fourth using the MaxF and AdaptF metrics respectively.
-However, on the ImgSal dataset, our model again outperforms all other models with large margins.
-Other top three contenders on ImgSal are HFT, GR and BMS.
-The GMR model is not on the list of top five models using any evaluation metric.
-Moreover, compared to the ASD and ECSSD datasets, the average performances of all models are lower on ImgSal, implying that this dataset is more challenging because the images collected in it contain salient regions of different sizes.
+However, on the ASD and ECSSD data sets, our model has some disadvantages in terms of MaxF and AdpF.
+For the MaxF metric, TLLT performs the best on the ASD data set, and ranks the third on ECSSD.
+For the AdpF metric, TLLT also ranks the first on ASD, while on ECSSD the RC model performs the best.
+However, our model is among top three models in terms of both MaxF and AdpF on these two data sets.
+On the ImgSal data set, our model again outperforms all the others with large margins.
+Moreover, compared with ASD and ECSSD, the average performances of all the models are lower on ImgSal.
+It means that this data set is more challenging because the images collected in it contain salient regions of different sizes.

-Finally, on average, the proposed model performs the best over all saliency models and evaluation metrics.
-Besides, the two best models are HS and GMR.
-The MaxF scores of eleven models are lower than the average score.
-The top five worst models are SeR, SIM, AC, SR, and SUN.
-Except AC, all the other four models are eye fixation prediction models, which have no advantage for salient object detection because the output saliency maps of them are blurred and sparse.
-But this dose not necessarily mean that eye fixation prediction models are not suitable for detecting salient objects.
+Finally, on average, the proposed model performs the best over all the compared models.
+Besides, the best two models are TLLT and BMS.
+The MaxF scores of nine models are lower than the average score.
+The top five worst models are SUN, SR, AC, SIM, and SeR.
+Except AC, the other four are eye fixation prediction models, which have no advantages for salient object detection because the output saliency maps are blurred and sparse.
+But this does not necessarily mean that the eye fixation prediction models are not suitable for detecting salient objects.
 For example, the BMS model is initially designed for the task of eye fixation prediction.
-We can see that on average it always ranks the fifth using any metric and performs better than most of the salient object detection models evaluated in our experiments.
+We can see that on average it ranks the third and performs better than most of the salient object detection models evaluated in our experiments.